Speed-Robust Scheduling -- Sand, Bricks, and Rocks: Speed-Robust Scheduling with Infinitesimal Jobs

-The robustness factor~$\rhosandm{m}$ is not best possible for every~$m$ when we allow algorithms that make randomized decisions and compare to an oblivious adversary.
+While the robustness factor~$\rhosandm{m}$ is best possible for every~$m$ for any deterministic algorithm, this is not true when we allow algorithms that make randomized decisions and compare to an oblivious adversary.
 For~$m=2$, uniformly randomizing between bag sizes~$a_1=a_2=1/2$ and~$a_1=1/4$,~$a_2=3/4$ yields a robustness factor that is slightly better than~$\rhosandm{2} = 4/3$.
-Interestingly, with speeds in~$\{0,1\}$ the optimal robustness factor is equal for deterministic and randomized~algorithms.
+Interestingly, with speeds in~$\{0,1\}$, the optimal robustness factor is equal for deterministic and randomized~algorithms as we show in \Cref{thm:BricksLBrand}.